mturilin/neji/templates/markdown/about.md

 ## Limitations

-Neji doesn't support python "import" statement because it would effectively give a guest access to the server to anybody.
+Neji doesn't support python "import" statement for arbitrary packages because it would effectively give a guest access to the server to anybody.
+The list of the allowed packages is on the Python page.
-I'm currently evaluating several options how to allow import packages without a risk of crushing the server.

-Also, I'm looking for solution how to detect and kill long or infitite tasks.
+Also, I need to protect the server from inifinite tasks.
+For example, somebody could write an inifinit loop and load the server indefinitely.
+To prevent this, the running time of the each task is limited to 5 seconds.
+Please, let me know if you think this limited should be lifted.

 ## Future plans